genestack/sdk/odm_sdk/scripts/internal/README.md

 The directory contains scripts that are designed for generating source files for some predefined dictionaries, which are uploaded by the [init-image](https://github.com/genestack/init-image).
 The source files can be found in the `odm-init` S3 bucket.
 These scripts serve as a backup solution in case the original data is lost.
-They can be also used to get the most recent version of the dictionaries.

 ## Scripts Description